-540 Alerting Receivers (Pagers)
+560 Alerting Receivers (Pagers)

-- 541 Alerting receivers are assigned by the Quartermaster to firefighters to enable them to receive alarms.
-The Chief reserves the right to recall any receiver at his discretion. - 542 Alerting receivers that become inoperative shall be returned to the Quartermaster for maintenance.
-Damage caused by negligence shall be the responsibility of the firefighter. - 543 Any information received on the receiver shall not be used for the personal gains of any firefighter or member of their family. - 544 All probationary members should be issued an alerting receiver after completing the Apparatus Boarding Qualifications for all associated apparatus at their assigned station, providing one is available.
-Fire Police members shall be issued an alerting pager upon completion of the necessary requirements to perform their duties.
+- Alerting receivers are assigned by the Quartermaster to firefighters to enable them to receive alarms.
+The Chief reserves the right to recall any receiver at his discretion. - Alerting receivers that become inoperative shall be returned to the Quartermaster for maintenance.
+Damage caused by negligence shall be the responsibility of the firefighter. - Any information received on the receiver shall not be used for the personal gains of any firefighter or member of their family. - All probationary members should be issued an alerting receiver after completing the Apparatus Boarding Qualifications for all associated apparatus at their assigned station, providing one is available.
+Fire Police members shall be issued an alerting pager upon completion of the necessary requirements to perform their duties. - Computer programs and third-party phone/electronic device applications are not acceptable or reliable alternatives to alerting receivers (pagers).
+The pager is the only alerting device that will continually provide a prompt notification of an emergency response.
+All other programs/applications are merely designed to be supplemental alerting devices.